-- 1. Help student members run their chapter of Mu Alpha Theta.
+- Help student members run their chapter of Mu Alpha Theta.
 Sponsors provide oversight and guidance to student officers of the club, including financial responsibility for club funds.
-Often a sponsor will set up a Mu Alpha Theta account with the school's bookkeeper or treasurer in which they deposit all club monies collected. - 2.
-Accompany students to mathematical competitions or events and arrange for chaperones, transportation, permission forms, and other details. - 3.
-Update the chapter's information online, by email, or by calling the national office with changes.
-It is especially important that a current email address for each sponsor is provided. - 4.
-Add sales@mualphatheta.org and info@mualphatheta.org to their safe senders list since all newsletters and updates are emailed from these addresses.
-Check for messages in your dashboard often. - 5.
-Provide a supervised meeting space for the club and act as liaison to the school's administration.
-Along with club officers, sponsors should plan periodic meetings, at least monthly, where a math talk or activity is planned. - 6.
-Inform other math teachers of the school's chapter and its mission and ask for names of qualified students for membership. - 7.
-Register new member names with the national office within one month of the scheduled initiation ceremony through the online ordering system found at www.mualphatheta.org. \First and last names and graduation years are required.
-Middle is optional but column needs to remain.\ The national office accepts new members year-round. - 8.
-Collect new member dues and submit them to the national office at the time of the registration or merchandise order.
+Sponsors will set up a Mu Alpha Theta account with the school's bookkeeper or treasurer in which they deposit all club monies collected. - Accompany students to mathematical competitions or events and arrange for chaperones, transportation, permission forms, and other details. - Update the chapter's information online, by email, or by calling the national office with changes.
+It is especially important that a current email address for each sponsor is provided.

+- Add sales@mualphatheta.org and info@mualphatheta.org to their safe senders list since all newsletters and updates are emailed from these addresses.
+Check for messages in your dashboard often. - Provide a supervised meeting space for the club and act as liaison to the school's administration.
+Along with club officers, sponsors should plan periodic meetings, at least monthly, where a math talk or activity is planned. - Inform other math teachers of the school's chapter and its mission and ask for names of qualified students for membership. - Register new member names with the national office within one month of the scheduled initiation ceremony through the online ordering system found at www.mualphatheta.org.
+First and last names and graduation years are required.
+Middle is optional but column needs to remain.
+The national office accepts new members year-round. - Collect new member dues and submit them to the national office at the time of the registration or merchandise order.
 Fees must be paid with a single check from the school or credit card.
 Purchase orders are accepted and must be paid within 30 days of the order date.
-Students are not official until their registrations have been paid in full. - 9.
-Order merchandise and honor cords on behalf of members.
+Students are not official until their registrations have been paid in full. - Order merchandise and honor cords on behalf of members.
 Only active chapters that have enrolled members during the past two years may purchase merchandise.
-The national office reserves the right to refuse the sale of insignia materials to non-members or chapters without enough members to warrant the amount of materials ordered.
+The national office reserves the right to refuse the sale of insignia materials to nonmembers or chapters without enough members to warrant the amount of materials ordered.
 Only members are eligible to wear an honor cord at graduation.

-- 10. Inform students of Mu Alpha Theta scholarships, grants, and awards and encourage them to apply. - 11.
-Read Mu Alpha Theta's monthly newsletter and share its contents with student members. - 12.
-Uphold Mu Alpha Theta's constitution and bylaws and those of their chapter at all times.
+- Inform students of Mu Alpha Theta scholarships, grants, and awards and encourage them to apply. - Read Mu Alpha Theta's monthly newsletter and share its contents with student members. - Always uphold Mu Alpha Theta's constitution and bylaws and those of their chapter.